ersilia-os/chem-sampler/README.md

 ]

 Output is a list of lists where each list is smiles sampled from one input smile.
 Empty list means no smile has been sampled
+### To run from command line
+To run from command line run following in `src` directory `python sampler.py './in.csv' './out.csv' --SAMPLER ChemblSampler --NUM_SAMPLES 100`

 # Generative Models

 To generate your own molecules use the generative models.
 Some of these generative models can be fitted on the custom dataset and then the fitted model can be used to generate molecules.